 If you don’t, a good place to start is by taking a spiritual gifts test.
-Another tool my church uses is the DiSC profile.
-DiSC has helped my church understand and value the diversity among God’s people while shaping us into a stronger, more complete leadership team.
+But another tool my church uses is the DiSC profile.
+DiSC has helped my church understand and value the diversity among God’s people, while shaping us into a stronger, more complete, leadership team.
 By the way, Mac Lake has a great module on how DiSC can support leadership development in his book “Leading Others: Developing the Character and Competency to Lead Others.”

 Don’t overlook the importance of embracing diversity.
 Because naturally, we prefer uniformity.
 And if we’re not careful, our leadership teams will become both myopic and exclusive.
 Our vision will be narrow and limited, and our leadership teams will be deficient, ignoring the variety of gifts God gives through intentional diversity.
 The Lord desires a beautifully diverse “body,” not a gross giant eyeball (1 Cor.
 12:14-19).
 Additionally, I’ve found some of my best leaders are nothing like me, which leads me to the third and final idea…